runekn/x4-reactive-docking/README.md

 ## Updates

+* v1.4: Fixed compability with 5.0 when not using kuertee's UI mod
 * v1.3.1: Added Japanese by ArkBlade2015
 * v1.3: Fixed error logs when opening loadout menu on ship without captain.
 Reactive mode is now disabled if there is no captain.
 * v1.2: Fixed reactive mode when leader is M ship.